alexpeterhall/quotes/quotes.md

 "You have to hold your audience in writing to the very end -- much more than in talking, when people have to be polite and listen to you." - Brenda Ueland, writer (24 Oct 1891-1985)
 "A motorcycle is a bicycle with a pandemonium attachment and is designed for the especial use of mechanical geniuses, daredevils, and lunatics." - George Fitch - (Motorcycles) [https://cdnc.ucr.edu/?a=d&d=SFC19120610.2.78&e=-------en--20--1--txt-txIN--------1]

+**Boomerang Effect:** Trying to persuade someone to do one thing can make them more likely to do the opposite, because the act of persuasion can feel like someone stealing your freedom and doing the opposite makes you feel like you're taking your freedom back.